-- OrthoPediatrics cares about our environmental impact while working in a highly regulated industry and we are certified according to ISO 13485. - The Company and its associates regularly participate in philanthropic causes important to our local communities.
+- OrthoPediatrics cares about our environmental impact while working in a highly regulated industry and we are certified according to ISO 13485.
+Our team in Warsaw, Indiana recently implemented an enhanced recycling program and our team in the United Kingdom created a carbon reduction plan. - The Company and its associates regularly participate in philanthropic causes important to our local communities.
 We also partner with charitable organizations that provide pediatric orthopedic care around the world.
-In 2020 we were named as "Corporate Partner of the Year" by the World Pediatric Project with whom we continue to work to provide access to medical care for children in developing countries. - We are committed to fostering an environment that is respectful, compassionate, and inclusive of everyone in our community.
-We have been named as one of the Best Places to Work in Indiana for the seventh year. - The Company and its Board of Directors understand the value of diversity.
-Since the conclusion of our 2022 annual meeting of stockholders, the Company has added two diverse Directors to our Board.
+In 2020 we were named as "Corporate Partner of the Year" by the World Pediatric Project with whom we continue to work to provide access to medical care for children in developing countries. - We are committed to fostering an environment that is respectful, compassionate, and inclusive of everyone in our community, which is communicated in our diversity and inclusion policy.
+For eight years, we have been recognized by the Indiana Chamber of Commerce Best Places to Work in Indiana. - The Company and its Board of Directors understand the value of diversity.
+In 2022 and again in 2023, the Company added diverse Directors to our Board.